DigitalNZ/supplejack/_posts/2014-05-01-dependencies.md

 **Installation instructions**: http://redis.io/download

 **Alternative installation for OSX using _Homebrew_:**

-If you are using Mac OSX we would recommend using brew for installing redis with the following command:
+If you are using Mac OSX we recommend using Homebrew to install Redis:

 ```
 $ brew update